EXHIBITION AT INTERACTION: NOW ON VIEW

 BOTTOM ROW: Erin Power, Ljiljana Lazicic Putnik

 While this composition is available for sale as a whole, individual pieces within the collection can also be purchased.
-100% of the proceeds from the Project H2O artworks that address water sustainability will benefit Bridge H2OPE, an impact driven nonprofit organization dedicated to providing clean and safe drinking water in Ethiopia.
+100% of the proceeds from the Project H2O artworks will benefit Bridge H2OPE, dedicated to providing clean and safe drinking water in Ethiopia.

 Questions?
 Please write to us at interaction[at]art4development.net.